sameljk/sameljk.github.io/_projects/chalkboard.md

 category: outreach
 ---

-Chalkboard Ultra is a podcast run by myself and [Louie Leventhall](https://www.linkedin.com/in/louie-leventhall/), debuting in October of 2023.
-Since then we have released 33 episodes (plus one yearly hightlight from the 23/24 academic year), available to listen to on [Spotify](https://open.spotify.com/playlist/75eCpgJtnLeW2JDWZABrsE?si=e31b3d6e893644c0), [Apple podcasts](https://podcasts.apple.com/gb/podcast/purple-radio-on-demand/id1485160591) and [purpleradio.co.uk](https://www.purpleradio.co.uk).
+Chalkboard Ultra is a podcast that was ran by myself and [Louie Leventhall](https://www.linkedin.com/in/louie-leventhall/) between October 2023 and July 2025.
+In that time we released 41 episodes plus two yearly hightlights from each academic year, available to listen to on [Spotify](https://open.spotify.com/playlist/75eCpgJtnLeW2JDWZABrsE?si=e31b3d6e893644c0), [Apple podcasts](https://podcasts.apple.com/gb/podcast/purple-radio-on-demand/id1485160591) and [purpleradio.co.uk](https://www.purpleradio.co.uk).

+The reins have now been handed over to Cassia Pearce, who will continue the podcast during the next academic year.

 To keep up with our schedule and uploads, you can give us a follow on [Instagram](https://www.instagram.com/chalkboardultra/) and [BlueSky](https://bsky.app/profile/chalkboardultra.bsky.social).